OpenBioML/chemnlp/docs/CONTRIBUTING.md

 ```

 #### Benchmarking text templates
-There are two versions of text templates, i.e., one without the end-of-input token `<EOI>` and those with:
+There are two versions of text templates, i.e., text templates with and without the end-of-input token `<EOI>`:
 ```
 The {SMILES__description} {SMILES#} is {mutagenic#no &NULL}{mutagenic__names__adjective}.
 Is the {SMILES__description} {SMILES#} {mutagenic__names__adjective}:<EOI>{mutagenic# yes& no}